danielaparker/jsoncons/README.md

 _"I’m using your library for an external interface to pass data, as well as using the conversions from csv to json, which are really helpful for converting data for use in javascript ... it's a great library"_

+_"Verified that, for my needs in JSON and CBOR, it is working perfectly"_

 _"this software is great and the ability to have an xpath like facility is so useful"_

 _"I think this is the closest